qgis/QGIS-Documentation/source/plugins/plugins_evis.rst

 **Connect to a database**

-Click on the |tab| :guilabel:`Database Connection` tab to open the database connection interface.
+Click on the :guilabel:`Database Connection` tab to open the database connection interface.
-Next, click on the :guilabel:`Database Type` dropdown menu to select the type of database that you want to connect to.
+Next, click on the :menuselection:`Database Type -->` dropdown menu to select the type of database that you want to connect to.
 If a password or username is required, that information can be entered in the Username and Password textboxes.

 Enter the database host in the Database Host textbox.
 This option is not available if you selected "MSAccess" as the database type.
 If the database resides on your desktop you should enter